What is Dual Language Immersion?

 - Increased Cultural Sensitivity - Dual language immersion students are more aware of and show more positive attitudes toward others cultures and are more appreciative of other people.

 - Long Term Benefits - Dual language immersion students are better prepared for working in a global community and are more desirable in the job market.

-During the Spanish-speaking part of the day, the teacher will only speak in Spanish and will only answer students in Spanish as well.
+- During the Spanish-speaking part of the day, the teacher will only speak in Spanish and will only answer students in Spanish as well.
 The teacher will communicate through pictures, songs, games, body language, and expressions to help students comprehend what is being said.
-Children at this age are very adaptable and can pick up on the meaning in language when these strategies are used.
-Students will also be asked to speak only in Spanish during the Spanish-speaking part of the day after a brief period the beginning of the year to encourage them to begin using the language to communicate as well.

 - The classroom is designed with clear focus areas, called centers, that offer a variety of activities.

 - Social skills are modeled by the teacher and practiced by the students throughout the day.

 - Children learn to understand their feelings and interact with their peers.

 - Outside play is a priority.
 It promotes exercising, socializing, sharing, taking turns, cooperating and problem-solving.

 - Bus Transportation is provided for students in the district and for most outside of WCS district.